 Implementation Preparation

-When the project was still in the procurement phase, there are several activities that the UA System conducted to prepare for the important implementation project.
+When the project was still in the procurement phase, there were several activities that the UA System conducted to prepare for the important implementation project.
 Each of these items was a critical piece of the foundation for the new system.

 Financial Structure

 The UA System formed a cross-institution work team to brainstorm and define a new financial reporting structure and financial chart of accounts that will be deployed with the implementation of Workday.
 The team met during the fall of 2016 and reported its results early in 2017.
-This new structure is expected to:
+This new structure was expected to:

 - Provide a mechanism to perform university system wide financial reporting